Genera1Developer/Project-Auto/SECURITY.md

 - Follows recommended security best practices, including using strong passwords, not sharing accounts, and avoiding phishing scams.
 - Provides a list of additional resources for further security information.
 - Logs all requests and errors for security analysis. (new feature)
+- Uses SSL certificates to encrypt all connections. (new feature)

 **New Files**